Free Consultation, Available 24/7

 It is essential to note that even if you had a lawful reason to act in self-defense, there are restrictions on the amount of force you can legally exert.
 For example, if someone threatened to punch or slap you, it would be unreasonable and unlawful to use a deadly weapon to stop them.
 Your lawyer will work with you to understand every detail of your case and determine if self-defense is an appropriate defense for the charges against you.

-Possible Penalties for Assault in California
+Possible Penalties for being Charged with Assault in California

 The possible penalties for an assault charge in California vary widely depending on whether you were charged with a simple assault or a felony-level assault.
 A simple assault is charged as a misdemeanor and is punishable by up to six months behind bars and a fine of $1,000.